 Tip #4.
 Get plenty of sleep.

-The night before a test it’s crucial that you get a good night’s rest.
-Be sure to give yourself a full 8 hours of sleep.
+On the night before your SAT or ACT exam, it’s crucial that you get a good night’s rest.
+Be sure to give yourself a full 8 hours of sleep!

-Also, when we sleep our brains process new information and integrate it with the rest of our stores of knowledge.
+Additionally, when we sleep, our brains process new information and integrate it with the rest of our stores of knowledge.
 This makes it easier for us to recall and use newer concepts the following day.

-Make sure to set multiple alarms, and plan to wake up a couple of hours before the actual test.
-Not only do you want to have plenty of time in the morning to get ready and arrive punctually, but you also want to be fully awake by the time you are taking the test.
+Make sure to set multiple alarms, and plan to wake up a couple of hours before your actual SAT or ACT test.
+Not only do you want plenty of time in the morning to get ready and arrive punctually, you also want to be fully awake by the time you are taking the test.